cpsievert/cpsievert.github.com/projects/615/HW4/HW4.md

 ![plot of chunk decompose](figure/decompose.png)

-To keep the model simple, consider the random walk plus noise model:
+To keep things simple, consider the random walk plus noise model:

 $$
 y_t = \mu_t + v_t \hspace{2cm} v_t \sim N(0, V)
 \\ \mu_t = \mu_{t-1} + w_t \hspace{2cm} w_t \sim N(0, W)
 $$

 Note that this model is constant and the only parameters are the observation and evolution variances ($V$ and $W$, respectively).
-These parameters are normally estimated via Maximum Likelihood or Bayesian estimation.
+These (unknown) parameters are usually estimated via Maximum Likelihood and/or Bayesian estimation.
 Before we head in this direction, first consider the trajectory of the random walk plus model with a low signal-to-noise ratio $r = W/V = 1/100$

 ```r